Weekly Roundup for March 6-10, 2017

 Innovation Heroes.
 In a Government Executive op-ed, Jeff Press and John Malgeri tell the stories of five unsung federal employees who are making a difference.
 They write: “Federal employees across the country are developing new vaccines, working to end homelessness, and serving the American people in countless other ways.
 You will never meet most of them, but we’ll introduce you to five who innovate, not because they have to, but because they have a deep sense of obligation to do so.”

 Pioneers vs. Guardians.
-Federal News Radio op-ed by Michael Whitaker looks at the recent GSA Inspector General’s report on 18F through the lens of an article in the current issue of Harvard Business Review on “team chemistry.”
+A Federal News Radio op-ed by Michael Whitaker looks at the recent GSA Inspector General’s report on 18F through the lens of an article in the current issue of Harvard Business Review on “team chemistry.”

 Michael J. Keegan